abhilash-ss/Todo-App/README.md

 ## Developer setup

 - Clone this repo: https://github.com/itsmeAB/Todo-App
-- Install node and npm (versions in package.json).
 - Run Yarn in the console
-- Run Yarn start
+- Run Yarn start will open in browser http://localhost:19002/